 Learn to write for the web.
 That’s where the money is.
 Practice writing conversationally.
 Become an expert in SEO (search engine optimization).
 Explore social networking and blogging.
 Stay up on all the latest marketing techniques and trends on the web.

-My name is Susan Greene, and the title I go by is freelance copywriter.
+Sure, my name is Susan Greene, and the title I go by is freelance copywriter.
 The formal name of my business Greene Marketing, LLC.
 I specialize in writing websites and other types of marketing materials both online and offline.
 I am based in Orlando, Florida but work with clients all over the world.
 My website is www.SusanGreeneCopywriter.com.